Permafrost/Tundra/README.md

 // one-to-many conversion of an IData document to an IData[] document list; calls the given
 // splitting service, passing the document as an input, and emitting the split
 // list of documents as output; the splitting service must accept a single IData document,
+// and return an IData document list; the splitting service may also return a list of $schemas
-// and return an IData document list tundra.document:split($document, $service, $pipeline, $service.input, $service.output);
+// that each return document conforms to tundra.document:split($document, $service, $pipeline, $service.input, $service.output);

 // attempts variable substitution on each string element in the given IData document by